-Veteran's pension or Is a wartime veteran who meets one of the compensation following: ○ Is age 65 or older; or ○ Has a disability.
+Votoran's pansion or Veteran's pension or compensation Is a wartime veteran who meets one of the following: ○ Is age 65 or older; or ○ Has a disability.
 Is a person with a military service-connected injury or illness.
 Is the surviving spouse (and not remarried) of a wartime veteran.
 Is the surviving spouse (and not remarried) or a dependent parent of a veteran who died in active service or from a service-connected injury or illness.
 Is unmarried and has a parent who died in active service or from a service-connected injury or illness and is one of the following; Under the age of 18; Between the ages of 18 and 23 and is attending a VA-approved school; Over age 18 and was determined to have a disability before turning 18.
+A Veteran may need to reapply when their circumstances change such as income, age (see ages above), disability, household, or living arrangement.
+NOTE Changes in living arrangement may affect VA eligibility for a customer who was previously denied VA benefits for being over income.
 An apportionment of the Veteran's pension or compensation benefit Is the applying spouse or child of a person receiving VA compensation or pension income and is not living with that person.

-Social Security Disability or Retirement Has 40 qualifying quarters of work credit (Social Security Retirement only); Has a disability and has earned enough qualifying quarters of work credit, based on the person's age; Is at least 62 years old and has a spouse or ex-spouse that receives Social Security retirement or disability benefits; Has a parent who is deceased or who is receiving Social Security retirement or disability benefits, and the child meets one of the following: o Is under the age of 18; or Is between the ages of 18 and 19 years old, and a full-time high school student; or o Is age 18 or older and has a disability that started before age 22.
+Social Security Disability or Retirement

+- Has 40 qualifying quarters of work credit (Social Security Retirement only); - Has a disability and has earned enough qualifying quarters of work credit, based on the person's age; - Is at least 62 years old and has a spouse or ex-spouse that receives Social Security retirement or disability benefits; - Has a parent who is deceased or who is receiving Social Security retirement or disability benefits, and the child meets one of the following: - Is under the age of 18; or - Is between the ages of 18 and 19 years old, and a full-time high school student; or - Is age 18 or older and has a disability that started before age 22.